-In terms of distance education, East Carolina placed fourth among schools on our list for the percentage of its students taking at least some of their courses in the virtual classroom.
+In terms of attending online school, the accredited East Carolina University placed fourth among schools on our list for the percentage of its students who enroll in at least some of their courses in the virtual classroom.
 The online bachelor's degrees available at East Carolina University are structured as degree completion programs.
 Students are expected to complete their first two years of course credit elsewhere, typically at a local community college, before enrolling online at ECU to complete their upper-division work.

 ECU also ranked No. 4 on our list for tuition and fees affordability and had the fifth-highest graduation rate in our top ten.